magisterquis/memkv/README.md

 Features
 --------
-- Store and retrieve small amounts of data (e.g. usernames and password) without touching disk
+- Store and retrieve small amounts of data (e.g. usernames and passwords) without touching disk
 - Single static binaries each for client and daemon
 - Reasonably secure, more or less[^1]
 - No network comms